dpa-newslab/dpa-digitalwires-s3push-example/basic/README.md

 ## Next steps

-In the repository [dpa-digitalwires-s3push-transform](url) you will find another best practices in which we will show you how to transform the incoming JSON articles into a simple XML file using a lambda trigger.
+In the repository [extend example](https://github.com/dpa-newslab/dpa-digitalwires-s3push-example/tree/main/extended) you will find another best practice in which we will show you how to transform the incoming JSON articles into other formats using a lambda trigger, bring articles in the correct order and deduplicate them.